borenstein-lab/MIMOSA2shiny/docs/settings.md

 ## Metabolic Model Options
 Select what metabolic database you would like to use to link your microbiome and metabolite data.
 Several options are available:

-- KEGG metabolic model: As in the original version of MIMOSA, this option uses pre-computed KEGG Ortholog inferences and a generic KEGG metabolic model to link taxa to metabolites.
+- *KEGG metabolic model* ([Kanehisa and Goto Nucleic Acids Research 2000](https://doi.org/10.1093/nar/28.1.27)): As in the original version of MIMOSA, this option uses pre-computed KEGG Ortholog inferences and a generic KEGG metabolic model to link taxa to metabolites.
 If you provide a taxonomic abundance table, the input taxa will first be mapped to Greengenes OTUs, and the pre-computed PICRUSt KO predictions for each OTU will be used as the basis for the community metabolic model.
 If you provide KEGG Ortholog metagenome abundances, these will be directly linked to reactions and metabolites.

-- AGORA genomes and models (Magnusdottir et al Nature Biotech 2016): For this option, the 16S rRNA sequences of provided microbiome taxa (either from Greengenes/SILVA, or the ASV sequences themselves) are mapped to ribosomal genes from the genomes of the AGORA collection of metabolic reconstructions (currently consisting of 818 reference strains present in human gut microbiota).
+- *AGORA genomes and models* ([Magnusdottir et al Nature Biotech 2016](https://doi.org/10.1038/nbt.3703)): For this option, the 16S rRNA sequences of provided microbiome taxa (either from Greengenes/SILVA, or the ASV sequences themselves) are mapped to ribosomal genes from the genomes of the AGORA collection of metabolic reconstructions (currently consisting of 818 reference strains present in human gut microbiota).
 The metabolic reconstructions for mapped species are then combined into the community metabolic model and used for the analysis.
+MIMOSA2 currently uses reconstructions from AGORA version 1.0.2.

-- RefSeq/EMBL_GEMs genomes and models ([Machado et al Nucleic Acids Research 2018](https://doi.org/10.1093/nar/gky537)): An alternative collection of metabolic reconstructions, corresponding to all 5,587 RefSeq reference genomes and constructed using the CarveMe method.
+- *RefSeq/EMBL_GEMs genomes and models* ([Machado et al Nucleic Acids Research 2018](https://doi.org/10.1093/nar/gky537)): An alternative collection of metabolic reconstructions, corresponding to all 5,587 RefSeq reference genomes and constructed using the CarveMe method.
 As in the AGORA option, MIMOSA2 maps the 16S rRNA sequences of input taxa against a reference ribosomal database to link microbiome features to reference genomes and metabolic reconstructions.